poplatek/payment-methods-book/mobilepay/README.md

 - Clerk inputs sales price into their mobile phone MobilePay MyShop App
 - Customer starts their phone app and signs in via a PIN code
-- Customer presents their phone to clerk's phone
+- Customer presents their phone to clerk's phone (Bluetooth communications or QR-code)
 - Customer swipes to accept the payment

 See video: http://publisher.qbrick.com/Embed.aspx?mcid=357FCD1A059B2C01